 - Saudi Arabia

 - South Korea

-In addition, the list is set to be expanded to include
+In addition, the list will be expanded to include

-as soon as the possibility of mutual entry is confirmed.
+- China (as soon as the possibility of mutual entry is confirmed).

 Additionally, German and EU citizens, Liechtenstein, Switzerland, Norway and Iceland and the members of their immediate family (spouse, unmarried minor children, parents of minors) are exempted from the travel restrictions.

 Cook Islands – New Zealand